Learning to be single

 A socialist through and through… the amount of receipts I find and haven’t got a flying clue how a domino’s pizza was a memory… but at some point in my life I felt it was an imprinted moment to keep.
 My most recent hoarding has been pebbles and shells… please section me now

-I’m daring, so if you tell me I can’t do something, I will find a way to accomplish it as a big fuck you, that’s of course…after I’ve over analysed it a million times in my head and put myself down, and burst into tears on a train journey 2 months later rethinking about it… but hey, seeds take a while to grow.
+I’m daring, so if you tell me I can’t do something, I will find a way to accomplish it as a big middle finger, that is of course…after I’ve over analysed it a million times in my head, put myself down, and burst into tears on a train journey 2 months later rethinking about it… but hey, seeds take a while to grow.

 I always try things before making up my mind on it, trisexual I like to say…auto correct almost changes that every time to transsexual, that I am not, I’m a woman through and through.

-My smile projects a confident person, but my heart fights an enduring battle of feeling I’m inadequate.
+My smile projects a confident person, but my heart fights an enduring battle of feeling I’m inadequate and stupid.

 I’m curious with everything in life, and that is a pain because it tends to override my need to be spontaneous.